nsidc/search-interface/README.md

 # NSIDC Search Portal

-Note: Arctic Data Explorer (ADE) has been decommissioned.

-TODO:
-OpenSearchlight needs additional config so that it builds when `npm install`-ing from Github.
-Current workaround to produce `dist` content:
-    cd node_modules/OpenSearchlight
-    npm install
-    grunt --force

-Note that `dist` output current has a version number attached.
-Need something generic to import.

 An Opensearch-based single page search interface.

+## TODO:

+Branch `srch-28` represents work in progress to switch from `RequireJS` to ES6-style code structure, including the use of `npm` and `webpack` to manage dependencies and build a deployable artifact (i.e. bundle).
+See [`DEVELOPMENT.md`](DEVELOPMENT.md) for additional details regarding the work remaining to finish this effort.

 ### OPS Configuration Information

-The portal is a Javascript app deployed as a bundle using Webpack.
-The production instance of the app is loaded into a Drupal context (i.e. HTML document managed by Drupal).
+Upon completion of `soac-28` and related stories, the portal will be deployed by loading a bundle created by Webpack into a Drupal context (i.e. including the bundle in an HTML document managed by Drupal).

 ### On dev VM

+Run a standalone version of the application by building a VM using the `soac-webapp-vm` configuration.
+The application is served by `nginx` running as a service on the VM.
-`nginx` is running as a service, and can be stopped/started/etc using the system `service` command, e.g., `service nginx restart`.
+`nginx` can be stopped/started/etc using the system `service` command, e.g., `service nginx restart`.

 `nginx` writes logfiles by default to `/var/log/nginx`; all logs should be in this folder.